Gold Vermeil Jewelry 101: Everything You Should Know

 While 14k and 18k gold vermeil remain the most practical and popular choices, other purities are available for niche designs.
 When considering higher karats, remember that while color becomes richer, durability usually decreases.

-gold vermeil jewelry set
+gold vermeil jewelry at people face

 Where Is Gold Vermeil Commonly Used?